turingschool/front-end-curriculum/lessons/module-1/objects-review.md

 }
 ```

-Write the syntax that move Scott to Module 2: <input/>
+Write the syntax that will move Scott to Module 2: <input/>

 Write the syntax that will move Scott to Module 5: <input/>